-The first group of the Academy of Data Science is advancing at a high pace.
+The first group of the Data Science Bootcamp is advancing at a high pace.

 The key factor in shaping the experience of the Bootcamp is our team of instructors, composed of top experts from several industries.
 We shift the focus to the “teachers”.
 We had a nice chat with Blagoj Kostovski (SQL, Data Warehouse), a Data Science Instructor at Brainster Vienna.
 He is a Tech Lead at Seavus with over 15 years of experience in data design and implementation and administration in MS SQL Server.